wassimkha/backend-k8s-template/README.md

     - [X] [example of two services communicating with each other](./app/payment/routes/online.js)
     - [X] [their deployment yaml files](./k8s)
     - [X] [the ingress controller file to deploy and route the requests accordingly](./k8s/ingress/ingress-controller.yaml)
-    - [ ] Working Auth and Payment service
+    - [X] Working Auth service
-    - [ ] Component/Unit tests
 - Error handling, middlewares and Models for nodejs in common code:
-    - [ ] Different error classes and example of use in the microservices
+    - [X] How to handle errors on the microservices
-    - [ ] Middlewares for different functionalities and their implementation in the microservices
+    - [X] Middlewares for different functionalities and their implementation in the microservices
-    - [ ] Models and their implementation of hashing and class methods
+    - [X] Models and their implementation of hashing and class methods
 - React setup with Redux:
     - [ ] Functional react communicating with microservices
     - [ ] Using redux to send requests